 Subsection 3 – The Area Council shall, among other efforts, enhance the exchange of information on matters of common interest and shall encourage the greater participation of the PSAC members in their Union and in their communities.
 The Area Council shall concern itself with area problems which are of consequence to public service employees and it shall endeavor to promote better understanding and image of public service employees in the mind of the general public.

-SECTION III: MEMBERS AND DUES
+SECTION III: MEMBERSHIP

 Subsection 1 - Membership (Section 14, Sub-Section 3 of the PSAC

-Constitution) is open to all Locals, Branches, Directly Chartered Locals, Regional Women’s Committees, constitutionally recognized regional committees and APSAR members who work or reside in the Okanagan and outlying areas.
+Constitution) is open to all Locals, Branches, Directly Chartered Locals, Regional Women’s Committees, constitutionally recognized regional committees and APSAR members who work or reside in the Okanagan Valley and who can geographically participate in the Area Council.
 A member may only participate in one Area Council.

-Subsection 2 - Members from affiliated Locals, Branches, and Directly Chartered Locals shall have full voice in all discussions at the Area Council meetings.
+Subsection 2 - -Delegates designated by their affiliated Locals, Branches, and Directly Chartered Locals shall have full voice in all discussions at the Area Council meetings.
+Note: In order to be affiliated, a motion to affiliate must be passed at the Annual General Meeting of the Local, Branch or Directly Chartered Local.

 Subsection 3 - Each Component Local, Branch and Directly Chartered Local in good standing shall be eligible for membership in the Area Council and will be entitled to one (1) accredited voting delegate for the first 500 members and one (1) additional delegate for each additional 500 members or part thereof.
 Delegates shall be elected from their Local.